America's symbol of freedom

 Tickets to Liberty Island

-With Big Bus tours you'll catch sight of the Statue from Manhattan's Battery Park.
+With our New York bus tours you'll catch sight of the Statue from Manhattan's Battery Park.
 But why not catch a ferry and be awestruck by Lady Liberty, up close and personal?
 The Liberty Ferry stops off at both Ellis Island and Liberty Island, and includes entry to the Ellis Island Immigration Museum.
 Our Big Pass tickets give the opportunity to build your own sightseeing adventure, allowing you to choose up to 5 attractions to add to your ticket, with the Liberty Island Ferry pass* included on the list of possible attractions.

 *Please note that these ticket packages do not include internal access to the Statue of Liberty monument.